oconnor663/for_streams/README.md

 and the [`futures` version][futures_select].
 Unless noted otherwise, everything in this section applies to both.

-### Concurrency
+#### Concurrency

-`select!` polls a set of futures concurrently, and once one of them completes, it cancels the others and executes the body of the matching arm.
+We saw this in "The simplest case" above. `select!` polls a set of futures concurrently, and once one of them completes, it cancels the others and executes the body of the matching arm.
 That makes sense for racing futures against each other and picking a winner, but it's usually not what we want for driving multiple streams in a loop.
-An `.await` in one arm holds up the entire loop and stops all the other streams from making progress.
+An `.await` in one arm holds up the entire loop and stops the other streams from making progress.

 `for_streams!` always runs its arms concurrently.
-As with [`StreamExt::for_each`][for_each], each arm alternates between polling the stream and polling the body.
+As with [`for_each`][for_each], each arm alternates between polling its stream and polling its body.

 TODO: `for_streams!` could support some sort of `buffered(N)` keyword, which would let us solve the [Barbara Battles Buffered Streams][barbara] problem directly?

-### Cancellation
+#### Cancellation

-The futures that come from [`StreamExt::next`] are generally ["cancel-safe"][cancel safety], but `select!` supports arbitrary futures, and this can lead to [confusing bugs][cancelling_async_rust]. `for_streams!` only works with streams, so for example you might need to use [`futures::stream::once`] to adapt a one-off future.
-The upside is that by default you're not exposed to cancellation at all.
+The futures that come from [`StreamExt::next`] are generally ["cancel-safe"][cancel safety], but `select!` supports arbitrary futures, and this can lead to [confusing bugs][cancelling_async_rust]. `for_streams!` only works with streams, so for example you might need to use [`futures::stream::once`] to adapt a one-off future, but the upside is that by default you're not exposed to cancellation at all.

 `for_streams!` does support cancellation, using either `return` or the `background` keyword.
 The hope is that cancellations you ask for will be less confusing than ones that happen